 Our children are more empathetic.
 They know what it’s like to suffer a severe trial, to live selflessly in a family, to care for others and not think about themselves.
 Our children know how the Body of Christ is needed and appreciated when they step forward to meet the needs of another member of the Body.
 They know what it means to really pray and to trust God.
 You cannot learn that from a book.

 This is day 10 of the Homeschooling in the Midst of Hard Things Blog Series!.
 We are so glad you are here!
 If you missed day 9 of our series click here —> Homeschooling Through Personal Illness: Homeschool Mom Interviews.
 Don’t forget to come back each day to see what practical tips you can learn from veteran homeschool moms who have been in the trenches with you.
-Oh and don’t forget to enter the HUGE giveaways and join the exclusive Facebook group to chat it up with our bloggers, ask questions and just be a part of our amazing and growing community!
+Oh and don’t forget to join the exclusive Facebook group to chat it up with our members, ask questions and just be a part of our amazing and growing community!

 I’m Wendy Gunn, a Homemaker, wife, mom, Homeschooler.
 I Homeschooled our 2 grown children all the way through.
 I help Homeschool Moms raise Godly children for the glory of God, through my ebooks, videos, and coaching.
 I love people, mentoring moms, living intentionally for Jesus and helping you make your home for God!
 You can find me at Your Home for God.